-To be able to bring a medical device to market within the European Economic Area (EEA) and the countries that have a collaboration agreement with the EEA, such as Switzerland, the manufacturer must undergo the legal procedure for CE marking.
+To be able to bring a medical device to market within the European Economic Area (EEA) and the countries that have a collaboration agreement with the EEA, the manufacturer must undergo the legal procedure for CE marking.
 Custom-made devices, systems and treatment packages, medical devices for clinical research and IVDs intended for performance studies are exceptions to this and do not need to bear CE marking.

 For most medical devices, the application of this CE marking must first be approved by a notified body.

 A notified body is a private organization that is designated and registered by the competent authorities of the member states.
 In Belgium, notified bodies are designated by the FAMHP and registered by BELNANDO.
 Then the notified body is registered with the European Commission.
 Before being designated, the body must meet certain requirements regarding knowledge, experience, independence and resources to perform conformity assessments.